npm/jobs/2018/q2/sales-engineer.md

 talented (and fun) individuals, while making web application development faster, more productive, and safer for thousands of businesses and millions of developers.

+Our sales team is still small, but growing fast.
+Your diverse skill set will help set the direction so we can be more successful.

 The position reports to the VP of Sales.
 Your compensation will mainly be salary, but with the opportunity to earn bonuses based on revenue